“THAT’S IT! I’ve had enough! If this doesn’t work, nothing will.”

-Harmful bacteria flocks to all that oil, it feeds on it.
-With an all you can eat buffet, bacteria have no incentive to leave your face and every reason to stay and do what bacteria do best: infect.
+Harmful bacteria flock to all that oil, it feed on it.
+With an all-you-can-eat buffet, bacteria have no incentive to leave your face and every reason to stay and do what bacteria do best: infect.

 If you haven’t already guessed, oil + bacteria = clogged pores and pimples.

 The skin cell cycle is pretty simple: dead cells fall off, and new cells replace them.

 When the cycle speeds up to a roadrunner-worthy pace, the body can’t deal.